 I bet you didn’t know an estate planning attorney from Taylorville, Illinois, played trumpet with Doc Severinsen did you?

-If you know you need to do estate planning or even update an existing plan, attending our FREE Intro to Edwards Group: Wills and Trusts Orientation workshop is a great way to get to know our unique approach and if we’re a good match for working together.
+If you know you need to do estate planning or even update an existing plan, attending our FREE workshop, Aging With Confidence: 9 Keys to Wise Planning & Peace of Mind, is a great way to get to know our unique approach and if we’re a good match for working together.
 Give us a call at 217-726-9200 to RSVP for an upcoming workshop (click here for dates).

 Part of the thing our clients love about Edwards Group is that we strive to treat everyone like family.
 Sometimes that means sharing some personal things (just like we expect our clients to share personal things with us).
 The staff wrote a great rendition of The Night Before Christmas for Dave one year.
 It’s too good not to share!